Rockman EXE WS: Gameplay

 Battle Chips are mapped to the four directional buttons on the Y-Pad of the WonderSwan Color and are grouped into several different categories.
 Some chips are support chips that alter MegaMan.EXE's stats when selected (e.g., Air Shoes increases MegaMan.EXE's jump height, etc.), some can be toggled and change MegaMan.EXE's attack when toggled on (e.g., Sword changes MegaMan.EXE's buster to a sword, etc.), and others act as single use weapons or power-ups that deplete in overall quantity each time they're used (e.g., Recovery 20 restores some health, Attack +20 makes the next chip deal more damage, etc.).
 Choosing specific combinations of chips can lead to powerful attacks known as Program Advances, which can then be activated by pressing down twice.
 Unlike other games in the Battle Network series, Battle Chips are not placed in Folders as Lan gives them to MegaMan through the pause menu, and single-use Battle Chips are permanently lost.
 Chips can be found by deleting specific foes or by picking them up throughout the level.

 The main campaign of the game is divided up into 6 main chapters and one unlockable chapter.
 Stages are mostly linear and feature a boss at the end.
 However, several stages feature split paths with different bosses.
 Furthermore, hidden items are blocked behind walls that require specific Battle Chips or Program Advances to break them down.
 To fully complete the game, multiple playthroughs are required as all paths need to be visited at least once to unlock the 7th chapter.

 After completing the 7th chapter, the "Extra" mode is unlocked.
 This mode acts as a boss rush mode that pits MegaMan.EXE against all of the bosses of the game at various difficulties.
 By choosing the hardest difficulty, the player can face against Bass.EXE, who is not fought during the main campaign.

 Reception

 Rockman EXE WS was scored a total of 26 out of 40 from a panel of four reviewers in the Japanese Famitsu magazine.
 Lucas M. Thomas and Craig Harris of IGN preferred this unlocalized game over the card-based Mega Man Battle Chip Challenge, which was released on the WonderSwan and on the Game Boy Advance in Western territories.
-1UP.com's Jeremy Parish agreed Rockman EXE WS was better, but still called it "a pretty terrible excuse for a Mega Man game, similar in concept to Network Transmission, but indescribably worse."
+1UP.coms Jeremy Parish agreed Rockman EXE WS was better, but still called it "a pretty terrible excuse for a Mega Man game, similar in concept to Network Transmission, but indescribably worse."